ShipEngine/code-samples/node-webhook-listener-batch/README.md

 ShipEngine NodeJS Webhook Listener Example
 ==========================================
 This is a fully functional webhook listener written in NodeJS using Express.
-It currently provides sample endpoints for `batch` and `track` events.
+It provides a sample implementation for listening for `batch` events.

 ## Pre-Requisites
 1. Install [NodeJS](https://nodejs.org) per the site's instructions.
 Likewise, you can use other package managers,